doocs/leetcode/solution/0700-0799/0708.Insert into a Sorted Circular Linked List/README_EN.md

 ## Description

-<p>Given a node from a <strong>Circular Linked List</strong> which is sorted in ascending order,&nbsp;write a function to insert a value&nbsp;<code>insertVal</code> into the list such that it remains a&nbsp;sorted circular list.
-The given node can be a reference to <em>any</em> single node in the list, and may not be necessarily the smallest value in the circular&nbsp;list.</p>
+<p>Given a Circular Linked List node, which is sorted in ascending order, write a function to insert a value <code>insertVal</code> into the list such that it remains a sorted circular list.
+The given node can be a reference to any single node in the list and may not necessarily be the smallest value in the circular list.</p>

 <p>If there are multiple suitable places for insertion, you may choose any place to insert the new value.
 After the insertion, the circular list should remain sorted.</p>

-<p>If the list is empty (i.e., given node is <code>null</code>), you should create a new single circular list and return the reference to that single node.
-Otherwise, you should return the original given node.</p>
+<p>If the list is empty (i.e., the given node is <code>null</code>), you should create a new single circular list and return the reference to that single node.
+Otherwise, you should return the originally given node.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>